Distracted Driving: A Growing Cause Of Preventable Trauma

 - Reading a text takes your eyes off the road for nearly 5 seconds.

-- You are four times more likely to get in an accident if you even talk on the phone while driving.
+- You are four times more likely to crash if you even talk on the phone while driving.

 Texting while driving is the primary cause of distracted driving crashes.

 Our “Drive Now.
 Text L8R.”
 Program

 The trauma team at University Health encourages you, your teens and all drivers to put the phone down when the engine starts up.
 As part of our ongoing commitment to injury prevention, we created the “Drive Now.
 Text L8R.” campaign.
 This program includes an interactive presentation and an experiential opportunity, either using a simulator or on-campus driving course.
 We provide programs through an assembly or classroom presentation.

 Call our Adult and Pediatric Injury Prevention Department at 210-358-4295 to schedule a “Drive Now.
 Text L8R.” presentation at your school or business today.